GibsonDisaster/Carrie-Programming-Language/README.md

 ## Getting Started

-Load up Start.hs in ghci and run the main function after you have written your code in Src.txt.
-You must have gcc installed and on your system path for this to work.
-You will need to write your carrie code in Src.hs as to avoid the IO Monad and all the trouble that comes from the IO String type.
+Compiler is not working yet.
+For the foreseable future after I get the compiler working, you will need to write your carrie code in Src.hs as to avoid the IO Monad and all the trouble that comes from the IO String type.

 ### Hello World Carrie

-To write a Hello World program in Carrie, first declare a function called main by typing "funcdec main" into the text function in Src.hs.
+To write a Hello World program in Carrie, first declare a function called main by typing "funcdec main()" into the text function in Src.hs.
 Then type "print Hello/World" after that. "/" is how you write spaces in Carrie, the compiler will automatically replace all "/" with spaces.
 The final piece of code to write is "funcend main".
 This ends the function called main.

 The whole program looks like:
-"funcdec main print Hello/World funcend main"
+"funcdec main() print Hello/World funcend main"

 ### Variables